adlnet/xAPI-Spec/xAPI.md

 		<td>IRI</td>
 		<td>Identifies the usage of this attachment.
 For example: one expected use case
 		for attachments is to include a "completion certificate".
-A type IRI corresponding to this usage should be coined, and used with completion certificate attachments.</td>
+A type IRI corresponding to this usage MUST be coined, and used with completion certificate attachments.</td>
 		<td>Required</td>
 	</tr>
 	<tr>